FAQ for Minors’ Trust

 8. Can I get an updated balance for the funds held in trust?

-We ask that if you need to find out the balance of funds held in trust you contact Minors’ Trust Administrator Patricia Lanca by email (firstname.lastname@example.org) with proof of guardianship.
+We ask that if you need to find out the balance of funds held in trust you contact Minors’ Trust Administrator Patricia Lanca by email (email@example.com) with proof of guardianship.
+ACTRA PRS is developing a portal for Guardians to obtain monthly account balances and transactions.